Scott Steiner: Second return to Impact Wrestling (2017–2019)

-On March 6, 2020, during the Impact! taping in Atlanta it was reported that Steiner had collapsed backstage and had stopped breathing requiring his heart to be shocked with a defibrillator.

 National Wrestling Alliance (2019–2020)

-Steiner made a surprise appearance at the December 17 tapings of NWA Power.
+Steiner made a surprise appearance at the December 17 tapings of NWA Powerrr.
 He was next seen on the January 7 episode where he was revealed to be the third member of Nick Aldis' team.
 He made his in ring debut on the following weeks episode, coming up short against team Morton.
 Steiner challenged Aron Stevens for the NWA National Championship at the Hard Times PPV.
 He defeated Stevens via Disqualification, meaning Stevens retained the championship.